gragio/spamfuck/README.md

 $ php uglyposture.php
 ```

-If the response is `Some Thing Wrong` probably you need a session ID.
+If the response is `Some Thing Wrong` probably you need a new session ID.

-##Session ID
+## Session ID
 For get a session id:
 * Open a new browser tab and visit http://www.uglyposture.stream/
 * Open you broswer ispector and go in Network tab